This article explains how to choose which DNS protections your account enforces as part of the IPS service.

 DNS Query - Domain queried in the DNS request

-You can learn more about using the Events screen here.
+You can learn more about using the Events page here.
 You can use the DNS Protection preset to filter the events.

 0 comments